Find Grad Schools

 311 Yearly Graduations

 Arizona State University - Skysong comes in at #4 on our list of the most popular colleges offering master's degrees in homeland security, law enforcement & firefighting.
 Roughly 53,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,308 per year, while in-state graduate students, on average, pay $10,170 per year.
+The average in-state tuition for full-time undergraduates is $10,978 per year, while in-state graduate students, on average, pay $9,972 per year.
 During the most recent year for which we have data, 311 people received their master's degree in homeland security, law enforcement & firefighting from ASU - Skysong.
-Around 41% of these students were from an underrepresented racial-ethnic group, and 50% were women.
-Data shows that ASU - Skysong graduates that hold this degree go on to make a median salary of $55,010.
+About 47% of this group were women, and 38% were students from an underrepresented racial-ethnic group.

 309 Yearly Graduations

 John Jay College of Criminal Justice comes in at #5 on our list of the most popular colleges offering master's degrees in homeland security, law enforcement & firefighting.
 Each year, around 15,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
 During the most recent year for which we have data, 309 people received their master's degree in homeland security, law enforcement & firefighting from John Jay.
-About 64% of this group were women, and 58% were students from an underrepresented racial-ethnic group.
-Data shows that John Jay graduates that hold this degree go on to make a median salary of $55,010.
+About 55% of this group were women, and 57% were students from an underrepresented racial-ethnic group.

 #6